-The local neighborhoods, businesses, public institutions and community groups that surround Middle Branch have been laying the groundwork for this ambitious undertaking for years through efforts to replace post-industrial landfills and brownfields with trails and parks.
+The local neighborhoods, businesses, public institutions and community groups that surround the Middle Branch have been laying the groundwork for this ambitious undertaking for years, through efforts to replace post-industrial landfills and brownfields with trails and parks.

-To further to their efforts and launch a holistic movement to transform the shoreline, the City of Baltimore engaged the Parks & People Foundation to reach out to stakeholders in the area and help identify professional design teams with the appropriate talent and experience to re-envision the waterfront with active community input.
+To further to their efforts and launch a holistic movement to transform the shoreline, the City of Baltimore engaged the Parks & People Foundation to reach out to stakeholders surrounding the Middle Branch and help identify professional design teams with the appropriate talent and experience to re-envision the waterfront with active community input.
 Starting in 2018, Parks & People engaged hundreds of community members and stakeholders to identify goals, document priorities and launch a process that will bring this long-held dream to reality.

 The public received opportunities to interact with competition teams and comment on their proposals.
 This feedback was provided to jury of professional experts and local representatives who reviewed the teams’ proposals in detail and ranked the entries.

 The selected firm will work with community members to create a network of open spaces and connectivity that brings local residents and others from throughout the region to a new type of waterfront park system that is compatible with the native ecology of the Chesapeake Bay watershed.
 The project will likewise connect the waterfront to upland parks and recreation centers in neighborhoods – a “recreation shed” – affording safe, equitable access for healthy activities and community cohesion.